Skip to Content

 Lightweight

-Aluminum alloy is also durable and sturdy and it won’t corrode.
-This means that a ladder made of aluminum alloy could be stored or carried outside in the elements (for example, on the back of a van or RV).
+Aluminum alloy is also durable and sturdy, and it won’t corrode.
+This means that a ladder made of aluminum alloy can be stored or carried outside in the elements (for example, on the back of a van or RV).

 Load Capacity/Weight Capacity